 Type III slabs require rebar reinforcement in both the four-inch slab and beams, with perimeter beams plus internal beams every 15 feet, beams being 20 inches deep and eight inches wide.
-A variation to the Type III slab has been the addition of post tensioning cables, and a reduction in beam spacing.
+A variation to the Type III slab has been the addition of post-tensioning cables and a reduction in beam spacing.
 To offset the cost of post tension cables in a slab, much of the rebar reinforcement has been eliminated.
 Starting in the mid-90s, foundation beams are sometimes 36 inches deep and 12 inches wide.
 Most of the homes built in the DFW area since 1968 are Type III.

 Type IV slabs are the new standard of excellence for DFW soil conditions.
 The slab is elevated by concrete beams supported by piers extending to load bearing strata or at least to a depth of 20-30 feet.

 While it is more expensive, Type IV concrete foundation construction is the most effective method for avoiding foundation problems in Texas.
-It is a high-tech approach to basic pier and beam construction, with the benefit that piers extend deeply to more stable load bearing strata.
+It is a high-tech approach to basic pier and beam construction, with the benefit that piers extend deeply to more stable load-bearing strata.

 Pier and Beam Foundations

 Most pre-1960 homes were built using the pier and beam method.
-A raised wooden sub-floor containing wooden cross members known as beams was supported every six to 10 feet by either a wooden post or a concrete pier.
+A raised wooden sub-floor containing wooden cross members known as beams were supported every six to 10 feet by either a wooden post or a concrete pier.
 Typically the perimeter of the house was supported by a two to four foot high continuous concrete beam.
 Often drilled piers were installed to support the beam.

 The exterior concrete beam keeps rainwater out from under the pier and beam house.
-Over time, however, soil builds up around the concrete perimeter, and the under floor interior area may hold rainwater.
-Following a heavy rain, you may notice that doors and windows become stuck, and that walls develop minor cracks.
+Over time, however, soil builds up around the concrete perimeter, and the underfloor interior area may hold rainwater.
+Following a heavy rain, you may notice that doors and windows become stuck and that walls develop minor cracks.